8 Bible Verses for When You Feel Defeated

 I decided I wanted to be a teacher because I wanted to make a difference in the world.
 Like most 22-year-olds, I had high ideals and big expectations.
-Two months into my teaching career, I was desperate for insight on what to do when you want to give up.
+Two months into my teaching career, I felt discouraged and defeated.

 Managing a classroom of teens with special needs turned out to be more challenging than I imagined.
 Most days, I felt like we were just trying to make it through the day unscathed.
 I spent most of my time managing behavior, and my creative lesson plans rarely went the way I planned.